Britain's FTSE falters as miners decline but SABMiller surges

 AB InBev said it was willing to pay 44 pounds in cash per SABMiller share, with a partial share alternative set at a discount and limited to 41 percent of SABMiller shares.
 SAB shares were slightly below that level at 39 pounds.

-Traders said SABMiller shares were below ABI’s headline offer price partly because of concerns that the proposed tie-up may face anti-trust issues.
+Traders said SAB shares were below ABI’s headline offer price partly because of concerns that the proposed tie-up may face anti-trust issues.

-The FTSE 100 is down by around 4 percent since the start of 2015, and about 11 percent below a record high of around 7,123 points reached in April.
+The FTSE 100 is down by around 4 percent since the start of 2015, and about 10 percent below a record high of around 7,123 points reached in April.
+(Reporting by Sudip Kar-Gupta; Editing by Andrew Heavens)